Hecatron/GBD.Dlang.MbedBlinkyTest/docs/BuildingSource.md

 ## Flashing the source

-This can be done within Visual Studio Code by using the "launch" mode of the GDB Cortex-M plugin or by calling the script
+This can be done within Visual Studio Code by using the "launch" mode of the GDB Cortex-M plugin or by calling one of the scripts
 ```
-scripts\openocd_startserver.bat
+scripts\jlink_flash.bat
+scripts\openocd_flash.bat
 ```